Baxter, aged 26 years, the daughter of

-The Rev. E.S.Yeo, Vicar of Christ Church conducted the service at the grave.
 A number of beautiful floral tributes from the management of Nestles Condensery, Nestles Employees and Social Club and other friends conveyed sympathy to the bereaved family in the loss of a devoted mother.

 The late Mr. Brookes died three years ago, and a son is also deceased.

 The surviving members of the family are -: Emma, Robert, Andrew, Alice, Charlotte (Mrs.A.Cochrane) and Verda (Mrs. F.Lane).
 The mortuary arrangements were carried out by Beattie and Phillips.

 Emma & Alice Brookes did not marry and continued to live at 65 Henna Street, Warrnambool.

 The following appeared in the Warrnambool Standard newspaper on November 18th, 1967.

 Well known Warrnambool charity worker, Miss Emma Brookes, died yesterday.

 Miss Brookes of Henna Street, Warrnambool, was a life Governor of Warrnambool Base Hospital and a member of Lyndoch management committee.